SreeSharvesh/Socrates-AI/README.md

-# Stytch Platform Assistant with PDF-Guided Automation

-This project implements a command-line interface that helps users navigate and accomplish tasks in the Stytch platform.
-It leverages Google's Gen AI SDK and a browser automation agent to execute detailed step-by-step instructions.
-The tool uses ApertureDB to intelligently retrieve relevant documentation from Stytch's PDF guides to inform the automated processes.
+# Socrates AI - Your Ultimate Multimodal AI agent

+This project is a command-line based AI agent that helps users complete tasks easily by understanding and executing tutorials or modules given by the user.
+It automatically generates its own chain of thought to figure out the steps required and performs the task instantly.

+Currently, it has been implemented for the Stych platform — a SaaS tool used by startup founders to manage their databases.
+However, the system is designed to be easily adaptable to any other product or platform.

 ## Features

-- **Interactive Assistance:** Engage in a conversation-like interface to specify your Stytch platform tasks.
+- **Interactive Assistance:** Engage in a conversation-like interface to specify your tasks.
-- **Smart Documentation Lookup:** Uses ApertureDB to automatically find and reference relevant sections from Stytch's documentation PDFs.
+- **Smart Documentation Lookup:** Uses ApertureDB to automatically find and reference relevant sections from documentation PDFs.
-- **Automated Task Execution:** Leverages browser automation to actually perform the tasks in the Stytch platform.
+- **Automated Task Execution:** Leverages browser automation to actually perform the tasks in the platform.
 - **Google Gemini AI Integration:** Utilizes the [google-genai](https://github.com/googleapis/python-genai) SDK to understand tasks and generate precise automation instructions.
 - **Execution Feedback:** Provides real-time feedback on task execution and allows for follow-up questions.